 “C Corp.” owners are taxed on corporate profits as well as personal income where profits are shared as dividends.
 “S Corporations” improve the situation to a certain degree by subjecting corporate profit to just the one taxation, by allowing profits to pass through personal income.
 The negative side of an “S Corp.” though is that they come with their restrictions and lack the flexibility of an LLC.

 - The beauty of an LLC is that profits are taxed as if in a partnership, on a personal level and just the once.

-One of the main features of incorporation is the corporate type of shell that surrounds any corporation owned assets, therefore seperating them from any assets of a personal nature.
+One of the main features of incorporation is the corporate type of shell that surrounds any corporation owned assets, therefore separating them from any assets of a personal nature.
 A corporate status means your personal assets are pretty much protected, while in a partnership that protection is not there.
-Normally so that tax advantages of the partnership can be secured.
+This is normally so that tax advantages of the partnership can be secured.

 - Whats great about an LLC is that not only does it give you full corporate protection, it does all of this while providing the tax advantage of a partnership.

 Does an LLC Provide Shareholder Flexibility?

 “C Corporations” enable any number of people or entities to be shareholders.
 While in an “S Corporation” the shareholders can not be foreign or corporate, nor can the number of shareholders exceed 70.